SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 Now we have the ProcessPayment application subscribing to a dynamic topic `taxinyc/ops/ride/updated/v1/dropoff/>` and publishing to `test/taxinyc/YOUR_UNIQUE_NAME/backoffice/payment/charged/v1/accepted` topic.

-Positive
+> aside positive
-: Note that the `>` symbol, when placed by itself as the last level in a topic, is a multi-level wildcard in Solace which subscribes to all events published to topics that begin with the same prefix.
+> Note that the `>` symbol, when placed by itself as the last level in a topic, is a multi-level wildcard in Solace which subscribes to all events published to topics that begin with the same prefix.
 Example: `animals/domestic/>` matches `animals/domestic/cats` and `animals/domestic/dogs`.
 [More wildcard info, including a single level wildcard, can be found in docs](https://docs.solace.com/PubSub-Basics/Wildcard-Charaters-Topic-Subs.htm)

 #### Implement the Business Logic